maximilien-kengne-kongne/notification/README.md

 - To **centralize email sending logic** instead of rewriting it in every project.
 - To **send HTML emails** based on dynamic **Thymeleaf templates**.
-- To **handle complex use cases** like attachments, CC/BCC fields, and embedded images.
+- To **handle complex use cases** like attachments, CC/BCC fields,replyTo, priority and embedded images.
 - To **ensure quality via unit testing**, so behavior is stable and predictable.

 🎯 The goal is to provide a **modular, reusable, and testable** solution that fits seamlessly into modern Java architectures.